-On Saturday 1st March 1930, 85 years ago, torrential rain started to fall on already saturated ground in Southwest France.
+On Saturday 1st March 1930, torrential rain began to fall on already saturated ground in Southwest France.
 Unseasonably high temperatures brought by southerly winds rapidly melted the thick mantle of snow that had fallen in late winter on the mountains.
 The River Tarn, fed by its swollen tributaries the Agout and the Tescou, began to rise on Sunday 2nd March, but no alarm was raised.

 By the night between the 3rd and 4th March, the Tarn had risen to 12 metres above its normal level in Montauban, and the centre of the town was devastated.
 The flood put the electricity generating station out of action.
 Houses on both banks collapsed as the floodwater surged through the darkened streets.
 Afterwards, it was said that the right bank looked as if it had been bombarded.
 A thick coating of red mud covered the town.

 The result: 25 people killed, 1,092 houses destroyed, 4,200 hectares of streets flooded and 10,000 people homeless.
 The number of deaths could have been higher had it not been for the bravery of some Montalbanais.
 A young industrial worker, Adolphe Poult, is reputed to have saved 100 people from drowning by picking them up in his canoe.
 Exhausted by his efforts, he drowned when his canoe overturned, sadly as the flood was starting to abate.